-Import prices (on a yen basis; the three-month rate of change) have increased, mainly due to the rise in crude oil prices, although the pace of increase has recently slowed primarily due to the yen's appreciation (Chart 24).
-Looking at recent developments in international commodity prices in more detail, crude oil prices have continued to be high.
-Prices of crops such as wheat have also continued to increase, due to the ongoing rise in global demand and to the adverse weather in major production centers.
-On the other hand, prices of nonferrous metals had been softening since fall last year, due to concerns over a slowdown in the U.S. economy, but they have rebounded slightly of late.
+Import prices (on a yen basis; the three-month rate of change) have increased, mainly due to the rise in crude oil prices, although the pace of increase slowed in January primarily due to the yen's appreciation (Chart 26).
+Looking at recent developments in international commodity prices in more detail, crude oil prices have continued to be strong partly due to the influx of speculative funds.
+Prices of crops such as wheat have also continued to increase, due to the ongoing rise in global demand such as that for alternative energy sources and to the adverse weather in major production centers.
+Prices of nonferrous metals had been softening since fall last year, due to concerns over a slowdown in the U.S. economy, but they have recently rebounded.
 Meanwhile, domestic commodity prices have been high, reflecting developments in international commodity prices.